 Because Hemp has an association with cannabis it faces several challenges.
 Due to restrictions and laws across the world, the infrastructure to grow and process hemp is often prohibited.

 However, hemp is a great alternative for plastic production because of the way in which it leaves a smaller carbon footprint.
 It also requires fewer pesticides.

-With labour, water and land cost the economic argument can also weigh against hemp.
+With labor, water and land cost the economic argument can also weigh against hemp.
 Sadly traditional plastic production is so cheap due to production at a massive industrial scale.
 Farming any organic raw materials to replace fossil fuels can prove more costly.
-And that's something us consumers might have to wear at some stage if we are to really do our bit.
+And that's something we consumers might have to wear at some stage if we are to really do our bit.